-HVO manages clinical education projects in Africa, Asia, Central and South America and the Caribbean.
+HVO manages clinical education projects in Africa, Asia, Central and South America, and the Caribbean.
 Projects are based at hospitals, clinics, and universities in major urban areas of resource-scarce countries, though we have begun expanding new projects at smaller health institutions outside of major urban areas.
 Each project is different depending on the educational needs and health infrastructure of the country where it is based.
-Visit Our Global Reach to see where in the world you can volunteer with HVO.
+Visit our programs page to see where in the world you can volunteer with HVO.

 Unlike many organizations, HVO does not develop a schedule of “mission” trips and recruit volunteers to serve during those dates.
 Instead, we work with you and the site to determine the optimal time for your assignment.
 We do not have a schedule that you can review on the HVO website.
 However, if you subscribe to our monthly e-newsletter, the Net Connection, you will get regular updates of unexpected openings due to cancellations or last minute requests from sites.

 Most projects require that volunteers serve for one month, but there are a few one and two week placements available.
 Longer placements are also possible.

 “Mission” is a phrase used by many organizations to describe their volunteer activities.
 Most people think of a “mission” in the context of a religious activity while others may have an image of a large team (20 to 30 people) of clinicians making a trip together.
 At HVO, we do not refer to volunteer assignments as “missions” since we think the word is misleading.
 HVO volunteers generally travel to a site individually or with one or two other colleagues.

 We do have some multidisciplinary projects (wound management, oncology, etc.) where sending a team of health care professionals to a site makes sense.
 However, HVO teams are rarely more than three or four people.